 How To Determine if You’re Riding the Float

-Follow these steps to determine if you’re riding the float: [click here to download a PDF worksheet]
+Follow these steps to determine if you’re riding the float: [get a full PDF worksheet]

 Step 1 – Calculate your current assets: